NatronGitHub/Natron/Documentation/source/_prefs.rst

 **Refresh viewer only when editing is finished**

 When checked, the viewer triggers a new render only when mouse is released when editing parameters, curves or the timeline.
-This setting doesn't apply to roto splines editing.
+This setting doesn’t apply to roto splines editing.

 **Linear color pickers**

 When activated, all colors picked from the color parameters are linearized before being fetched.
 Otherwise they are in the same colorspace as the viewer they were picked from.

-**Maximum number of open settings panels (0="unlimited")**
+**Maximum number of open settings panels (0=“unlimited”)**

 This property holds the maximum number of settings panels that can be held by the properties dock at the same time.The special value of 0 indicates there can be an unlimited number of panels opened.